 Learn more about ACP and get a list of participating providers.

 View the AccessNYC ACP Guide in multiple languages.

 A household is eligible if a member of the household meets one of the criteria below:

-- Has an income that is at or below 135% of the Federal Poverty Guidelines or participates in certain assistance programs, such as SNAP, Medicaid, or Lifeline
+- Has an income that is at or below 200% of the federal poverty guidelines

 - Received a Federal Pell Grant during the current award year

-- Meets the eligibility criteria for a participating provider's existing low-income or COVID-19 program
+- Meets the eligibility criteria for a participating provider's existing low-income program